 We created this Q&A in Spring 2021 based on common questions from prospective members – we’ll add more in the future.

-What activities do members enjoy?
-Are you a Mountaineering Club or Climbing Club?
+1. Are you a Mountaineering Club or Climbing Club?
 What is the club’s main activity?

 The heart of the club is top-rope climbing on the local sandstone.
 Away from home, our members’ preferred disciplines are Trad & Sport climbing.
 We don’t currently arrange hill walking weekends but some members meet locally for a walk / run.